-- 1. At the sample-draw detector, set the correct flow rate with the bypass valve or flow adjust potentiometer. - 2.
-If you cannot set the correct flow rate, check the sample lines for obstructions or kinks. - 3.
+- 1. Check the sample draw detector and if it is in fail, find the cause and correct it (see above). - 2.
 Verify that the sensor and transmitter wiring are correct and secure.
-The Installation section on page 9 describes detector wiring connections. - 4.
-Calibrate the problem channel or channels as described in the Calibration section on page 19. - 5.
-If the fail condition continues, replace the sensor from the problem channel or channels as described later in this section.

-6. If the fail condition continues, contact RKI Instruments, Inc., for further instruction.
+The Installation section on page 10 describes detector wiring connections. - 3.
+Calibrate the problem channel or channels as described in the Calibration section on page 19. - 4.
+If the fail condition continues, contact RKI Instruments, Inc. for further instruction.